-The New River Gorge National Park may be best known for its world-class whitewater rafting, rock climbing, and adventure activities but it’s the lush Appalachian forest that makes this place so enchanting.
+New River Gorge National Park is best known for its world-class whitewater rafting, rock climbing, and adventure activities, but it’s the lush Appalachian forest that makes this place so enchanting.
+The 74,000 acres of forest that comprise New River Gorge National Park and Preserve are ecologically diverse and chock-full of natural wonders.

-In this post, you’ll find all the information you need to experience nature’s majesty in the New River Gorge.
-Once you get here, you’ll truly understand why West Virginia is referred to as almost heaven.
+You’ll find all the information you need in this post to experience nature’s majesty in the New River Gorge, and once you get here, you’ll truly understand why West Virginia is referred to as almost heaven.

 Self-Guided Nature Activities in the New River Gorge